isc-projects/stork/doc/install.rst

 It is likely the software can be built on many other modern systems, but for the time being our testing capabilities are modest.

-The dependencies need to be installed to build ``Stork`` sources are:
+The dependencies needed to be installed to build ``Stork`` sources are:

  - Rake
  - Java Runtime Environment (only if building natively, not using Docker)